rdimo2/Skeet-Token-Grabber/README.md

 </h1>

 <h2 align="center">
-  Luna Token Grabber is a tool that steals discord tokens and other information and sends it to you webhook!
+  Skeet Token Grabber is a tool that steals discord tokens and other information and sends it to you webhook!
 </h2>

 <div align="center">